alpinebuster/meshsdk/scripts/mrbind/README-generating.md

 ## Generating bindings

-**Python**: If you're generating Python bindings, you should build MeshLib first, then run the generator, which will take care of building the bindings.
+**Python**: If you're generating Python bindings, you should build MeshSDK first, then run the generator, which will take care of building the bindings.

-**C**: If you're generating C bindings, run the generator first, and *then* build MeshLib along with the freshly generated bindings.
+**C**: If you're generating C bindings, run the generator first, and *then* build MeshSDK along with the freshly generated bindings.
 Building C bindings is only supported with CMake, not MSBuild.
-Pass `-DMESHSDK_BUILD_GENERATED_C_BINDINGS=ON` to CMake to build the bindings (in addition to the rest of MeshLib).
-The generated bindings are human-readable and are located in `source/MeshLibC2`.
+Pass `-DMESHSDK_BUILD_GENERATED_C_BINDINGS=ON` to CMake to build the bindings (in addition to the rest of MeshSDK).
+The generated bindings are human-readable and are located in `source/MeshSDKC2`.

 How to run the generator on different platforms:

 * **On Windows:** `scripts\mrbind\generate_win.bat -B --trace` from the VS developer command prompt (use the `x64 Native` one!).

-  When generating the Python bindings, the current directory matters, as this will look for MeshLib in `./source/x64/Release`.
-Add `VS_MODE=Debug` at the end if you built MeshLib in debug mode.
+  When generating the Python bindings, the current directory matters, as this will look for MeshSDK in `./source/x64/Release`.
+Add `VS_MODE=Debug` at the end if you built MeshSDK in debug mode.

   The `generate_win.bat` file merely calls `generate.mk` (see below) inside of MSYS2 shell.
 You can use that directly if you want.

 * **On Linux:** `make -f scripts/mrbind/generate.mk -B --trace`

-  This will look for MeshLib in `./build/Release/bin`.
+  This will look for MeshSDK in `./build/Release/bin`.
 Pass `MESHSDK_SHLIB_DIR=path/to/bin` for a different directory.

 * **On MacOS:** Same as on Linux, but before running the command you must adjust the PATH.
 On Arm Macs: `export PATH="/opt/homebrew/opt/make/libexec/gnubin:$PATH"`, and on x86 Macs `/usr/local/...` instead of `/opt/homebrew/...`.
 This adds the version of Make installed in Homebrew to PATH, because the default one is outdated.
 Confirm the version with `make --version`, it must be 4.x or newer.